uncharted-causemos/wm-go/docs/maas_api.md

 ```
 ```
 #### Important Notes:
   * `timestamp` - In order to enable comparison between model output, It's ideal to have this to be normalized and aggregated to certain resolution across all model outputs.
-Currently we aggregate the values to monthly timestamps.
+Currently we aggregate the values to monthly timestamps using average but it would be ideal to use the default agg function set by modellers.
   * `region` - We may want to have multiple fields for different level of geographical regions, like, `county`, `state`, etc.